biagiodistefano/sins-love-and-rainbows/README.md

 Add the people's numbers to their profile, you will see a link in the people's list that you can simply click to send them a message on whatsapp, with their personal link to the party.

-People do not need to login manually: the link contains a token that logs them in automatically.
+People do not need to login manually: the link contains a token that logs them in automatically (except if they are admins, in which case they have to login manually).
 Is this secure?
 No. But it's a party, so who cares, no one wants to create an account and login to come to your party.

+### Features

+- Create parties, decide whether they are public or private and how many people can attend.
+- Create people
+  * bonus: if you have twilio enabled, instead of having to add people manually to your database like a peasant, you can simply share their contact to your twilio whatsapp number and it will create the people for you.
+In this case, if there's an upcoming party, it will also send them an invitation message.
+- Invite people to parties:
+  * bonus: As soon as you create the invite, an invitation message is sent to the person via whatsapp (if you have twilio enabled).
+- Send messages to people via whatsapp (even automatically, see below) via a click of a button from the admin panel.
+- People can RSVP to parties and decide whether they want their name to be shown in the list of attendees
+- Every party has a shared task list that people can add tasks/items to and claim them.
+It also takes into account allergies and intolerances of the attendees.
+- Every party has a section with links to useful stuff.
+- There's a built-in link shortener that allows you to create short links to external websites.

+#### Automatic messages

 It also allows you to send messages to the people you invited automatically, using twilio.
 You can do this in two ways:

-### via the admin
+##### via the admin
 ```
 python manage.py send-messages
 ```

-### using the celery task
+##### using the celery task

 Go to your admin panel, go to periodic tasks, select `api.tasks.send_due_messages`.
 You can set the schedule there using the crontab syntax.